MumrichNET/Mumrich.SpaDevMiddleware/README.md

 ### Troubleshooting

-- See the working Example in the `WebSpaVue`-folder.
+- See the working Example in the `Mumrich.SpaDevMiddleware.Demo.WebHost`-folder.

 ### Credits